Push2Run Setup

 Service may require re-authentication if you switch network services when Push2Run is running.
 For example, if you switch between using your regular network and a VPN the service may require re-authentication.

-Of note: Push2Run is funded solely by the donations of kind people such as yourself and advertisements on the Push2Run website (so if you're using an ad blocker please consider white-listing this site).
-IFTTT, Dropbox, Pushbullet, and Pushover do not provide commissions in support of Push2Run.
+(*) Push2Run is funded solely by the donations of kind people such as yourself and advertisements on the Push2Run website (so if you're using an ad blocker please consider white-listing this site).
+Dropbox, Pushbullet, and or Pushover do not provide commissions in support of Push2Run.

-As of September 2020 it's is possible to set up Push2Run to use one, two or three of the Dropbox, Pushbullet and Pushover services in conjunction with IFTTT.
+As of September 2020 it's now possible to setup Push2Run to use one, two or three of the Dropbox, Pushbullet and Pushover services in conjunction with IFTTT.
 However, for this you will require a subscription to IFTTT's Pro service.

 IFTTT's Pro service provides for several advantages, but in particular for use with Push2Run it allows the triggering of more than one action.